 The Company may have loans in its portfolio that contain payment-in-kind ("PIK") income provisions.
 PIK represents interest that is accrued and recorded as interest income at the contractual rates, increases the loan principal on the respective capitalization dates, and is generally due at maturity.
-As of December 31, 2021, the fair value of the loans in the portfolio with PIK income provisions was \$24,660, which represents approximately 3.19% of total investments at fair value.
-As of December 31, 2020, the fair value of the loans in the portfolio with PIK income provisions was \$9,591, which represents approximately 2.86% of total investments at fair value.
-As of December 31, 2019, no loans in the Company's portfolio contained PIK provisions.
-For the years ended December 31, 2021 and 2020, the Company earned \$113 and \$28, respectively, in PIK income provisions.
+This non-cash source of income is included when determining what must be paid out to stockholders in the form of distributions in order for the Company to maintain its status as a RIC, even though the Company has not yet collected cash.
+As of December 31, 2022 and December 31, 2021, the fair value of the loans in the portfolio with PIK income provisions was \$58,656 and \$24,660, respectively, which represents approximately 4.89% and 3.19% of total investments at fair value, respectively.
+For the years ended December 31, 2022, 2021 and 2020, the Company earned \$789, \$113, and \$28, respectively, in PIK income provisions.

 Dividend income on preferred equity securities is recorded on the accrual basis to the extent that such amounts are payable by the portfolio company and are expected to be collected.
 Dividend income on common equity securities is recorded on the record date for private portfolio companies or on the ex-dividend date for publicly traded portfolio companies.
-For the year ended December 31, 2021, the Company earned \$213 of dividend income on its equity investments.
-For the years ended December 31, 2020, and 2019, the Company earned no dividend income on its equity investments.
+For the years ended December 31, 2022 and 2021, the Company earned \$225 and \$213, respectively, of dividend income on its equity investments.
+For the year ended December 31, 2020, the Company earned no dividend income on its equity investments.

 Other income may include income such as consent, waiver, amendment, unused, and prepayment fees associated with the Company's investment activities, as well as any fees for managerial assistance services rendered by the Company to its portfolio companies.
 Such fees are recognized as income when earned or the services are rendered.
-For the years ended December 31, 2021, 2020, and 2019 other income of \$1,062, \$257, and \$365, respectively, was earned, primarily related to prepayment and amendment fees.
+For the years ended December 31, 2022, 2021, and 2020 other income of \$1,571, \$1,062, and \$257, respectively, was earned, primarily related to prepayment and amendment fees.